Click here to listen to a reading of this blog:

 A great item for wearing around the house, this one is also suitable for those who are at home a lot.
 Or if they could do with a pair of work slippers!
 (What a fab idea).
 With various styles out there and a range of colours for both men and women, slippers can be a great choice.
 The ‘bootie’ style slippers that I particularly love are extra warm and cosy too.

 Once thought of as the embarrassing, rubbish Christmas present, but now very much back in fashion.
-Receiving a pair of socks can be boring at Christmas, but there are fun and better options out there.
+Receiving a pair of socks can be boring, but there are fun and better options out there.
 ‘Cosy socks’ as they’re often called, fluffy, thick socks, specifically aimed for bed wear or for wear with boots in the winter, are incredibly popular at the moment and offer increased warmth and comfort.
 I’ve linked to the type of thick, fluffy ones I mean below.

 Sometimes it’s helpful to get an extra burst of warmth when you’re out and about and perhaps gloves aren’t quite warm enough.
 Hand warmers provide immediate warmth and can last for hours, protecting those fingers from becoming icicles.